iurnus/scripps_kaust_model_doc/esmf/install.rst

 code when a few unit tests failed.
 On ESMF official website, some unit tests could also fail.
 Currently we don't know which specific tests must pass for the coupled code.

-The perfect

-summary on the ESMF website is: https://www.earthsystemcog.org/projects/esmf/platforms_8_0_0 http://www.earthsystemmodeling.org/download/platforms/reports/800/800_Discover_pgi-17.7.0.html
+The complete summary on the ESMF website is: https://www.earthsystemcog.org/projects/esmf/platforms_8_0_0 http://www.earthsystemmodeling.org/download/platforms/reports/800/800_Discover_pgi-17.7.0.html